Navneet277/TrueBot/README.md

 - Best suited for obvious cases of misinformation
 - Should be used alongside other fact-checking methods
 - Not a replacement for critical thinking and verification

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-## 📝 Model Training Dataset

-The model is trained on a curated dataset containing examples of both real and fake news.
-The dataset includes:
-- Health and medical news
-- Scientific discoveries
-- Environmental news
-- Technology updates
-- General news items

 ## 🔍 Future Improvements